-Transparency and Openness.
-Study materials and data are available via OSF.
-Measures.
+Study materials and data are available via the Open Science Framework (OSF).

-Sense of Fit.
+Sense of Fit

 We utilized the same measure of sense of fit as in Study 3 ($\alpha = .96$).

+Retention Intentions

-Retention Intentions.
-We utilized the same measure of retention intentions as in Study 3 ($\alpha = .92$).
+We utilized the same measure of retention intentions as in Study 3 ($\alpha = .93$).

-Covariates.
+Covariates

 We also included our standard demographic and organizational covariates.
-Finally, we also included dummy codes reflecting participant source, given the multi-source nature of our data.
+Finally, we also included the confederates' rating of the extent to which the partner followed the enacted behavior condition to which they were assigned, and a dummy code reflecting participant source, given the multisource nature of our data.
 We include covariates in all analyses for consistency.